DocsaidLab/DocAligner/README.md

 - After experiments, we have found that the 'heatmap regression model' is significantly more stable than the 'point regression model'.
 Therefore, we still recommend using the heatmap model.

+- We default to using `FastViT_T8` as the backbone network for the heatmap model, as it has a good balance of performance and computational efficiency.
+You can replace it with a larger-scale, more accurate backbone network if you wish.

 - After experiments, `BiFPN` (3 layers) is still better than `FPN` (6 layers), so we recommend that you use `BiFPN`.
 However, `BiFPN` uses the `einsum` operation, which may cause problems with other inference frameworks.
 Therefore, if you encounter an error when using `BiFPN`, consider changing to the `FPN` model.

 - Although the 'heatmap regression model' is stable, it requires supervision on high-resolution feature maps, resulting in a much higher computational cost than the 'point regression model'.